pstefanovic/grpc-load-balancing/README.md

 gRPC load balancing is an interesting topic since it implies L7 load balancer capabilities.
 Such a thing is not possible with an out-of-the-box kube-proxy solution, contrasting to REST load balancing.

 Why L7 load balancing, shouldn't something like L4 still work?
-A significant reason is the gRPC's usage of multiplexing provided by http2 on persistent and long-lived connections.
+A significant reason is the gRPC's usage of multiplexing, provided by http2, on persistent and long-lived connections.
 With that, gRPC avoids costs related to connection recreation and mitigates head-of-line blocking problem ([Wiki](https://en.wikipedia.org/wiki/Head-of-line_blocking) , [SO](https://stackoverflow.com/questions/45583861/how-does-http2-solve-head-of-line-blocking-hol-issue)), which in turn significantly reduces the number of open connections needed between an individual client and a server